ossf/toolbelt/threats/readme.md

 - Consumer Implementation
 - Consumer Maintenance

-Details of each area is documented in a coorsponding file.
+Details of each area is documented in a corresponding file.

 ## Resouces